Cosmic topology. Part I. Limits on orientable Euclidean manifolds from circle searches: Conclusions

 We have described a method for identifying the location of the nearest clone in the covering space of $E^3$, depending on the chosen parameters of a manifold with a given topology.
 We demonstrated in \cref{fig:figures_Contour} how the regions of a manifold in which observers see matched circle pairs in the CMB sky depend on the parameters of the topology.
 We have also provided instructive visualisations of the allowed and excluded parameters of each topology.
 Tools will be made publicly available on GitHub for finding the location and distance to the nearest clone; calculating the fraction of observer locations in a given manifold with matched circle pairs; and searching parameter space of a topology at a specified exclusion threshold.

 We have considered only orientable Euclidean topologies, ignoring the non-flat and non-orientable cases.
 In future studies we will constrain the parameter spaces for those topologies, and provide additional descriptions of their properties.
-An upcoming paper \cite{Eskilt:2022tbd} will provide more details about the properties of the Euclidean manifolds, both orientable and non-orientable, including detailed descriptions of the most general parameterizations of the manifolds of each topology, and present the resulting eigenmodes of the scalar Laplacian.
+An upcoming paper \cite{COMPACT:2023rkp} will provide more details about the properties of the Euclidean manifolds, both orientable and non-orientable, including detailed descriptions of the most general parameterizations of the manifolds of each topology, and present the resulting eigenmodes of the scalar Laplacian.
 These are basic building blocks necessary to further the generic search for non-trivial cosmic topology.

 Certainly the available parameter space in which to search for cosmic topology is considerably more open than previously believed.
-In \rcite{Eskilt:2022tbd}, we will show that the accessible microwave background information available due to any non-trivial topology can also be larger than previously understood.
+In \rcite{COMPACT:2023rkp}, we will show that the accessible microwave background information available due to any non-trivial topology can also be larger than previously understood.

 \acknowledgments We thank Jeffrey Weeks and David Singer for valuable conversations.
 Y.A. acknowledges support by the Richard S. Morrison Fellowship, from research projects PGC2018-094773-B-C32 and PID2021-123012NB-C43, by the Spanish Research Agency (Agencia Estatal de Investigaci\'on)'s grant RYC2020-030193-I/AEI/10.13039/501100011033 and the European Social Fund (Fondo Social Europeo) through the Ram\'{o}n y Cajal program within the State Plan for Scientific and Technical Research and Innovation (Plan Estatal de Investigaci\'on Cient\'ifica y T\'ecnica y de Innovaci\'on) 2017-2020, and by the Spanish Research Agency through the grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S funded by MCIN/AEI/10.13039/501100011033.
 C.J.C., A.K. and G.D.S. acknowledge partial support from NASA ATP grant RES240737; G.D.S. from DOE grant DESC0009946; P.P., Y.A., G.D.S., O.G. and S.S. from the Simons Foundation; Y.A., A.H.J. and G.D.S. from the Royal Society (UK); and A.H.J. from STFC in the UK.
 A.T. is supported by the Richard S. Morrison Fellowship.
 J.R.E. acknowledges support from the European Research Council under the Horizon 2020 Research and Innovation Programme (Grant agreement No.~819478).